ارائه مدل ساختاری انزوای اجتماعی بر اساس سبک زندگی و خودکارآمدی با میانجیگری حمایت اجتماعی ادراک شده در سالمندان

 • Malek Mirhashmi 3

-1 Ph.D. student of General Psychology, Department of Psychology, Roudhen Branch, Islamic Azad University, Roudehen, Iran.
+1 PhD student in General Psychology, Department of Psychology, Roudehen Branch, Islamic Azad University, Roudehen, Iran.

-2 Assistant Professor, Department of Psychology, Roudhen Branch, Islamic Azad University, Roudehen, Iran.
+2 Assistant Professor, Department of Psychology, Roudehen Branch, Islamic Azad University, Roudehen, Iran.

-3 Professor, Department of Psychology, Roudhen Branch, Islamic Azad University, Roudehen, Iran,
+3 Professor, Department of Psychology, Roudehen Branch, Islamic Azad University, Roudehen, Iran.

 چکیده [English]